davidcalikes/portfolio-project-one/README.md

     - __Targeting Key Demographics__

-    The site's content and how it is displayed is informed by the outcomes of my reasearch .
+    The site's content and how it is displayed is informed by the outcomes of my research .
 An example of this is presented below.

     According to marketing website [socialtoaster.com](https://www.socialtoaster.com/marketing-to-a-female-demographic-6-tips/),
      women (as an audience) respond positively to social stories that are seen to champion a cause.
 Women are also interested in compelling news items.